Mixing induced by Faraday surface waves: Long-term evolution of the stratification

-Equation~\eqref{eqn:5:3} represents the amount of energy required for the mixed layer to transition from an initial depth \(h_\init\) to a depth \(h_\mixed\) due to irreversible mixing.
-The quadratic dependence on $h_\init$ in this equation indicates that mixing in either very shallow or very deep interfaces requires less energy than mixing an intermediate one.

-Figure~\ref{Figure26:profiles}a shows the cumulative losses due to irreversible mixing, \(\mathcal{M}\), and viscous dissipation, \(\mathcal{D}\), as a function of time for one of the simulations.
-Irreversible mixing is measured from the change in background potential energy~\eqref{eqn:5:4}, while viscous dissipation is computed from the volume integral of the dissipation rate.
+Figure~\ref{Figure19:efficiency}a shows the cumulative losses due to mixing and viscous dissipation, as a function of time for one of the simulations.
 At the beginning of each experiment, the fluid is at rest and viscous losses are negligible, while mixing is primarily driven by molecular diffusion giving a high initial mixing efficiency.
 As the instability develops, overdriven waves lead to enhanced mixing during the mixing bursts and viscous dissipation due to wave breaking.
 In our case, energy injection is driven by the surface dynamics, which depends very little on the stratification.
-In the steady state, cumulative viscous losses are expected to increase linearly with time.
-Conversely, losses due to irreversible mixing tend to saturate as the system approaches an asymptotic regime.
-Because of this, the cumulative mixing efficiency starts around 1.0, then drops sharply with each mixing burst, and continues to decrease in the asymptotic regime (Figure \ref{Figure26:profiles}b).
+In the asymptotic regime, the viscous losses continue to grow steadily, while the entrainment slows to a low residual rate without stopping entirely.
+The cumulative mixing efficiency therefore starts around 1.0, drops sharply with each mixing burst, and continues to decrease in the asymptotic regime (Figure~\ref{Figure19:efficiency}b).
+Mixing never strictly stops, but the residual entrainment is too slow to deepen the layer appreciably over the duration of our experiments, which therefore reach an apparent final depth.

-The change in the mixing regime is also reflected in \(L\).
-For large \(\paramF\), the interface becomes increasingly thicker with decreasing \(h_\init\) (see the upper branch in Figure~\ref{Figure24:SideToSide}e).
-In contrast, for small \(\paramF\), \(L\) grows much more slowly, since it's mainly driven by a secondary destabilization of the interfacial wave or by molecular diffusion.
-As seen in Figure \ref{Figure21:same_depth}b, the long-term evolution of \(L\) hints at a diffusive behaviour with \(L \sim t^{1/2}\).